How to Avoid International ATM Fees When Traveling Abroad

 Do credit unions offer lower international ATM fees?

-Many credit unions participate in shared networks or partnerships that reduce or eliminate international ATM fees.
+Many credit unions participate in shared networks or partnerships that reduce or eliminate certain ATM fees, depending on the country and ATM operator.

 Conclusion

-International ATM fees can take a bite out of your travel budget, but with the right strategies—like using partner banks, fee-free networks, and cards that reimburse charges—you can access cash abroad without overpaying.
-Plan ahead, use local currency, and leverage mobile banking tools to keep your money where it belongs: in your wallet, not in fees.
+International ATM fees can take a bite out of your travel budget, but with the right strategies—like using fee-reimbursing accounts, withdrawing in local currency, and choosing safer ATMs—you can access cash abroad without overpaying.
+Plan ahead, decline DCC, and reduce how often you withdraw to keep more of your money for your trip.